trickyMan/paraview_view/Plugins/StreamLinesRepresentation/README.md

 * Vectors: the vector field (mandatory).
 * Alpha: the rate of blending (depends on MaxTimeToLive, 0: no trace, 1: trace will face as long as TimeToLive).
-* Step legth: Normalized integration step - allow to adjust particle speed.
+* Step Length: Normalized integration step - allow to adjust particle speed.
 * Number Of Particles: Number of simulated particles in the flow.
 * Max Time To Live: Maximum number of iteration a particle is followed before it dies.